-Nino Niederreiter: The honorary citizen of Chur in Minnesota
+Chur's hockey talent at home in Minnesota

 Difficult farewell

-Making friendships outside of hockey is more difficult, he says: "We are often on the road."
-However, some contacts remain, for example, in Portland, or with his host family in Garden City on Long Island, where he lived in 2011 and 2012.
+Making friendships outside of hockey is challenging, he says, because "we are often on the road".
+But he's kept in touch with some contacts in Portland and with his host family in Garden City on Long Island, where he lived in 2011 and 2012.

-He maintains friendships in Switzerland.
-He misses his homeland, as well as his hometown of Chur, of which he has been an honorary citizen since 2016.
-"And, of course, my family, the farewell in the fall is difficult every year, but I have chosen this life, so that’s just the way it is."
+He maintains friendships in Switzerland but misses his homeland, as well as his hometown of Chur in canton Graubünden.

+"And, of course, my family.
+The farewell in the fall is difficult every year, but I have chosen this life, so that’s just the way it is," Niederreiter says.

-Minnesota is one of the states that in the last US presidential election served as an example of the extreme divisions between rural and urban areas.
+In the last US presidential election, like much of the country, Minnesota saw extreme divisions in political views between rural and urban areas.

-Among the American players on the Minnesota Wild, there were some who admitted to being Trump supporters.
+Among the American players on the Minnesota Wild, opinions differed as well and some supported President Trump.
 Niederreiter himself does not want to get involved with American politics: "You hear good and bad things.
 It might be better for athletes not to take a stand."

-Niederreiter, unlike the typical Swiss citizen living abroad, cannot ote in Swiss elections, because he chose to remove himself from the Swiss register.
-Like other Swiss athletes of conscription-age living abroad, he did so to avoid having to do his military service.
+Niederreiter, unlike the typical Swiss citizen living abroad, cannot vote in Swiss elections, because he chose to remove himself from the Swiss register.
+Like many other Swiss athletes of conscription age living abroad, he did so to avoid having to do his military service.

 And because he has pursued his sporting passion since the age of 17 in the US, he has never been able to vote.
 He will only be able to start voting in Swiss elections after his hockey career is over and he returns to Switzerland.